Ila-bura/zero-waste-life/README.md

 ### Recipe Page

-The Recipe page is dedicated to one single recipe, specifically chosen to promote the fight against food waste.
+The Recipe page is dedicated to one single recipe, specifically hand-picked to promote the fight against food waste.
 The content - the list of ingredients and method - was adapted from an original recipe by the vegan food blogger [Max La Manna](https://www.maxlamanna.com/recipes/carrot-fritters).

 <p>The body of the recipe page is horizontally divided into three parts: the ingredients and method columns are separated by the image of the finished dish.</p>

 <p>As a side note, finding a free stock photo of precisely a platter of carrot fritters proved harder than anticipated.
-For this reason, the picture chosen for the recipe page is actually a picture of a platter of zucchini fritters, which was deemed representative enough to match the recipe.</p>
+For this reason, the picture chosen for the recipe page is actually one of zucchini fritters, which was deemed representative enough to match the recipe.</p>

 <p>The image is styled with a circular container, as learnt in the Love Running walk-through project.</p>

 ![Screenshot of the recipe page](assets/images/images-readme/recipe-page.png)

-<p>On the right below the menu, we can find another bubble with an engaging call to action, inviting users to try the recipe.</p>
+<p>On the right, below the menu, we find another bubble with an engaging call to action, inviting users to try the recipe.</p>

 ![Screenshot of the recipe bubble](assets/images/images-readme/recipe-bubble.png)